FAQs

 Hens start out at a hatchery, a place where chicks are hatched for the purpose of laying eggs.
 Because only female hens can lay eggs, chicks are sorted by gender once they are hatched.
 Female chicks, also known as pullets, are then transported at one day old to a pullet house for 17 weeks.
 A pullet house is a specialized farm that raises the girls from day-old chicks until they are about 17 weeks of age, when our family farm partners are ready to receive them.
 The girls spend the next several weeks inside the barn nest training where they are kept warm, can play, and spend time learning how to lay eggs.

+Because male chicks will not grow to become egg-laying hens, it is the industry norm for hatcheries to cull them shortly after they hatch through means deemed acceptable by the American Veterinary Medical Association.
 And while we do not own or operate a hatchery of our own or control the means of culling that the hatcheries use, we recognize and take seriously our role in advocating for a more ethical food system, which includes doing what we can to identify alternatives to male chick culling.

 We are committed to ethical food production and continuously raising the standards for ourselves and the food system.
 We believe we’ve made significant progress in fulfilling our mission to bring ethical food to the table—whether it’s providing meaningful economic opportunities for family farmers, giving laying hens a quality life on pasture when they are with our family farmers, or supporting the communities around us.